Welding_aluminum

 Different Processes...

-Friction Welding aluminum is used for joining of aluminum alloys both to themselves and to different materials like copper alloys and stainless steels.
 When applicable this process is unique in its capability to permit joining combinations which could not be performed with any other method, except possibly by Brazing with certain limiting requirements.

-A special rotating tool is forced into the joint and moved along, between the two abutting surfaces.
 Friction heats the material to a plastic state and produces a defect free weldment with finer grain size and better properties than those of the original materials.

 Different results...

-RESISTANCE WELDING is used for Welding aluminum alloys, not only for those not hardenable by heat treatment but also for those special types (of 2xxx and 7xxx classes) hardenable by heat treatment, or more precisely through solutioning and aging: in fact resistance Welding_aluminum is almost the only process recommended for this last classes of materials, because its influence is local and does not degrade the material properties.
+In fact resistance Welding aluminum is almost the only process recommended for this last class of materials, because its influence is local and does not degrade the material properties.
 Any other fusion process would impair strength, hardness and resistance to corrosion.

 However some special properties affecting Welding_aluminum alloys should be considered: higher electrical and thermal conductivity (than low carbon steel): these two properties combined require higher current to perform welding in a shorter time.
-Lower softening and melting temperature, lower strength, the presence of a naturally formed surface layer of aluminum oxide, which produces useful corrosion resistance properties but hinders Welding_aluminum processes if not removed, all these pose a challenge to be specially addressed when developing welding schedules for Welding_aluminum.

 These characteristics influence the selection of parameters for resistance Welding_aluminum.
 Therefore process control is much important and equipment must be capable of precisely selected settings.
-Surface preparation and cleanliness are essential to obtain consistent results.

-Not all available aluminum alloys and conditions are welded with the same ease.
+Not all available aluminum alloys and conditions are resistance welded with the same ease.
 In particular soft alloys (in annealed condition) are prone to higher surface indentation and sheet separation which may be objectionable if not dealt with by special means.

 Not recommended...

-Gas Welding_aluminum of weldable aluminum alloys in thin gages is not outright impossible, it requires nevertheless the use of an active flux in order to remove the oxide layer.
+It requires nevertheless the use of an active flux in order to remove the oxide layer.
 Flux remnants must be thoroughly cleaned, removed or neutralized after welding to avoid corrosion.

 Mostly used...